Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: Introduction

 In this work, we uncover an intriguing phenomenon in the training dynamics of SAM, which sheds light on understanding its implicit bias toward flatter minima.
-Specifically, we find that SAM operates efficiently even when applied only during the last few epochs of training.
+Specifically, we find that SAM operates efficiently even when applied only during the last few epochs of training\footnote{ \cite{Andriushchenko2022towardsunderstand} observed a similar finding but did not explore it in depth.
+Surprising, we first show that even few epochs of SAM at the end of training yield generalization comparable to full SAM training.
+We study this further via extensive experiments under various setup and rigorous theoretical analysis. }.
 As shown in \cref{fig:overview} (a), SAM applied in the last few epochs---after initial training with SGD---can achieve nearly the same test performance as training exclusively with SAM.
 Furthermore, our analysis of the solution sharpness reveals that last-few-epochs SAM identifies flatter minima as effectively as full SAM training.
 We conclude that \emph{SAM efficiently selects flatter minima over SGD late in training}.
 Contrary to the conventional view that early training dynamics are critical~\citep{achille2018critical,Frankle2020The}, our discovery underscores the importance of the late training phase for generalization.

 Subsequently, we delve deeper into the mechanism behind the efficiency of SAM in selecting flatter minima over SGD during the late phase of training.
 Theoretically, we identify a two-phase picture in the learning dynamics after applying SAM late in training: \emph{Phase I.} SAM initially escapes from the relatively sharp minimum found by SGD exponentially fast; \emph{Phase II.} it then rapidly converges to a flatter minimum over SGD within the same valley.
 See \cref{fig:overview}~(b) for an illustration.
 As outlined in \cref{tab: two-phase picture}, we characterize the two-phase picture into four key claims \textbf{(P1-4)}, each supported by rigorous analyses of SAM's convergence, escape behavior, and bias toward flatter minima.
 These claims are further validated by experiments in both toy models and real-world scenarios.
-This two-phase picture explains the SAM's ability to efficiently find flatter minima, even when applied only in the last few epochs, yielding novel insights into its implicit bias and effectiveness.
+This two-phase picture explains SAM's ability to efficiently find flatter minima, even when applied only in the last few epochs, yielding novel insights into its implicit bias and effectiveness.

 Furthermore, we investigate the necessity of applying SAM during the early phase of training.
 Our results show that early-phase SAM has a minimal effect on both generalization and sharpness of the final solution.
 Based on these findings, we conjecture that the choice of the optimization algorithm during the late phase of training plays a more critical role in shaping the final properties of the solution.
 Extending this viewpoint to Adversarial Training (AT)~\citep{madry2018towards} and robustness, we find that similar to SAM, AT efficiently selects robust minima when applied late in training.